What Is a Virtual Contact Center and Its Pros and Cons?

 Adopting a virtual center saves on costs because companies do not need to pay for a physical office or lease space and equipment.
 A hosted contact center means partnering with an external service provider.
 Servers and system update purchases are part of what this provider handles.
 The partnership eliminates in-house IT overhead and software maintenance.

-However, virtual centers come with some challenges, due primarily to remote working.
+However, virtual centers have some challenges, primarily due to remote working.
 Companies face issues with security and data maintenance.
 Keeping agents engaged with the team and ensuring agent productivity are also challenges.

 Fortunately, tools exist to help with this.
 Managers, for instance, can monitor agents using live listening, quality monitoring, and reporting features.
-Supervisors can also oversee team engagement using dashboard and collaboration tools.
+Supervisors can also oversee team engagement using dashboards and collaboration tools.

 How Do Virtual Contact Centers Work?